felix1000/gameoflifechallenge/README.md

 #### Docker
 The System is packaged into a docker container that helps developers easier to deploy on any machine and environment.
 In addition, I can offer Scalability with combining Cloud Services.
 #### GCP
-The System is already deployed to GCP using GKE for Real-Time Testing.
-Using GCP can offer fast response, scalability and on-demand Pricing.
+The System is already deployed to GCP using GKE for Real-Time Testing (http://104.155.138.73:3000/).
+Using GCP can offer fast response, scalability and on-demanded Pricing.
 In addition, it reduce much works from build a good infrastructure but results having an enterprise level Network at the same time.
-### 3.2 Software Architecture
+### Software Architecture
 #### Overview
 ![Image of Software Architecture](doc/SoftwareArchitecture.png)
 #### Angular 4.0.0